hpaluch-pil/grpc-hello-cpp/README.md

 Therefore I strongly recommend [Bazelisk](https://github.com/bazelbuild/bazelisk) wrapper that will use Bazel version pinned in `.bazelversion` file.

-Here is example Bazelisk setup for Ubuntu 20.04 LTS:
+Here is example Bazelisk setup common for all OS:

 - download latest Bazelisk release from https://github.com/bazelbuild/bazelisk/releases
+- download binary for your OS and rename it to `bazel` (or `bazel.exe` under Windows) and put it somewhere in your `PATH`

+Example Bazelisk setup for Ubuntu 20.04 LTS:
 - for example https://github.com/bazelbuild/bazelisk/releases/download/v1.11.0/bazelisk-linux-amd64
 - using:
   ```bash